Sabrinas Organizing

 7:00 PM to 7:10 PM - Make lunch for tomorrow

-7:15 PM to 7:30 PM - Clean up, put an instrument near backpack, and put the backpack in the hallway for tomorrow.
+7:15 PM to 7:30 PM - Clean up, put an instrument near the backpack, and put the backpack in the hallway for tomorrow.

 7:30 PM to 8:30 PM - Watch TV or video

-8:30 PM to 9:00 PM - Take a shower, brush teeth, and get ready for bed
+8:30 PM to 9:00 PM - Take a shower, brush your teeth, and get ready for bed

 By making evening routines, you are preparing yourself for the next day.
 It will help you wind down before bed.
 It will help control the stress of running around in the morning to gather these items together as well.
-Try it and then, leave a comment below and let me know how it goes.
+Try it and then leave a comment below and let me know how it goes.
 Good luck.

 Below are some additional posts I found online that talk about how to create an evening routine.